tusharsaran/datastructures/Tree/Readme.md

  <br> <br>
 <h3> Types Of Binary Tree </h3>

-- <b>Strict Binary Tree<b> : A tree in which the nodes consists of 2 children (left and right child) or none.
+- <b>Strict Binary Tree</b> : A tree in which the nodes consists of 2 children (left and right child) or none.

   <br>